dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Drupal professionally, but unfortunately at the same time I don't have any real experience sharing my knowledge and opinions publicly to others.

-However I like to believe that the fear to fail in front of an audience shouldn't be the dictating factor not to do it, because if the goal is to improve their own and other people's work, then it's more sustainable to give than receive.
+However, I like to believe that the fear to fail in front of an audience shouldn't be the dictating factor not to do it, because if the goal is to improve their own and other people's work, then it's more sustainable to give than receive.